-To ensure the quality of suppliers, the Group closely monitors the performance of the suppliers and conducts quarterly reviews of qualified suppliers to evaluate the supplier's prices offered, the quality of products or services provided and other aspects.
+To ensure the quality of suppliers, the Group closely monitors the performance of the suppliers and conducts quarterly reviews of qualified suppliers to evaluate the supplier's prices offered, the quality and products or services provided and other aspects.
 For suppliers that fail to meet the Group's standards, the Group will consider terminating the cooperation with such suppliers.
-During the Reporting Period, the Group had 18 major qualified suppliers, all of which were located in Mainland China, and mainly distributed in Henan Province, Beijing and Zhejiang Province.
-Two suppliers were removed off the Group's supplier list due to the absence of cooperation for a long time and their poor operating conditions.
+During the Reporting Period, the Group had 22 major qualified suppliers, all of which were located in Mainland China, and mainly distributed in Henan Province and Zhejiang Province.